leandernikolaus/GRANDPA/grantNotes.md

 We want to investigate if building on these existing proofs would simplify verifying GRANDPA.

 Further, we want to investigate using Quint alongside TLA+.
-While Quint does not support TLAPS or a full safety proof, it could be used for specification, REPL and finite model steps.
+While Quint does not support TLAPS or a full safety proof, it could be used for specification, REPL and finite model goals.
 Quint claims to provide more developer friendly tooling than TLA+ and thus, having the specification available in Quint may be beneficial.

 ### Comparison